BrenKenna/audioValidation/README.md

 # audioValidation

-Exploring an EMR supported audio validation system with the Python Audio Analysis package.
+Exploring an EMR supported audio validation system using the Librosa & SoundFile packages.
 The main elements being explored are how to classify a mock audio signal vs a real audio signal by using "***audio fingerprinting***".
 Then how to deliver data into this system preferencing the idea that data streaming can act as a funnel before that data touches storage.